CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: Experiments

 \subsection{Benchmark Methods}

-In this overview, provide a description of the ten prominent TSAD models that were used for comparison with CARLA, spanning various TSAD categories.
+We provide a description of the ten prominent TSAD models that were used for comparison with CARLA, spanning various TSAD categories.
 For the semi-supervised approach, the LSTM-VAE~\citep{park2018multimodal} is highlighted, which is a point-wise anomaly detection model.
 In the realm of unsupervised reconstruction-based models, Donut~\citep{xu2018unsupervised} stands out for UTS, while OmniAnomaly~\cite{su2019robust} and AnomalyTransformer~\citep{xu2021anomaly} are noted for MTS, alongside TranAD~\citep{Tuli2022TranADDT} which caters to both UTS and MTS.
-The unsupervised forecasting-based model, THOC~\cite{shen2020timeseries}, is recognized for its predictive capabilities.
+The unsupervised forecasting-based model, THOC~\cite{shen2020timeseries} and TimesNet~\cite{wu2023timesnet}, are recognised for their predictive capabilities.
 Within the self-supervised category, MTAD-GAT~\citep{zhao2020multivariate} emerges as a hybrid model, with TS2Vec~\cite{yue2022ts2vec} and DCdetector~\cite{yang2023dcdetector} offering representation-based methodologies.
 Additionally, recent advancements are represented by TimesNet~\cite{wu2023timesnet} and DCdetector~\cite{yang2023dcdetector}, showcasing the ongoing evolution in TSAD models.

-\textbf{Donut} \footnote{\url{https://github.com/NetManAIOps/donut}}~\cite{xu2018unsupervised} is a method for detection anomalies in UTS.
-It utilises a VAE for a reconstruction-based strategy.
-By learning the latent representation of time series data, it accurately identifies anomalies when data reconstruction significantly deviates from the original.

-\textbf{LSTM-VAE}\footnote{\url{https://github.com/TimyadNyda/Variational-Lstm-Autoencoder}}~\cite{park2018multimodal} is a point-wise model that combines LSTM networks, which capture temporal data dependencies, with VAEs for generating high-dimensional data distributions and modelling complex data patterns.
-This integration allows for effective anomaly detection in MTS points by identifying deviations from normal behaviour, which is crucial in applications like robot-assisted feeding for ensuring safety and efficiency.

-\textbf{OmniAnomaly}\footnote{\url{https://github.com/smallcowbaby/OmniAnomaly}}~\cite{su2019robust} is an unsupervised model that utilises a Variational Autoencoder (VAE) to model multivariate time series data.
-By analyzing the likelihood of a given window's reconstruction, the model can detect anomalies.

-\textbf{MTAD-GAT}\footnote{\url{https://github.com/mangushev/mtad-gat}}~\cite{zhao2020multivariate} enhances MTS anomaly detection by leveraging graph attention networks to understand complex dependencies across different time series.
-It employs a self-supervised framework that uses graph attention layers to learn relationships in both temporal and feature dimensions.
-This approach optimizes both forecasting-based and reconstruction-based models for anomaly detection.

-\textbf{THOC}\footnote{We utilised the authors' shared implementation, as it is not publicly available.}~\cite{shen2020timeseries} utilises a multi-layer dilated recurrent neural network (RNN) alongside skip connections in order to effectively handle contextual information.
-THOC utilise a temporal hierarchical one-class network for anomaly detection.
+The ``Random Anomaly Score'' model is designed to generate anomaly scores based on a normal distribution ($\mathcal{N}(0, 1)$) with mean 0 and standard deviation 1.
+This model is specifically developed to illustrate evaluation metrics and strategies in the field of TSAD.